Kapil-Sharma1/Hotel-Booking-App/README.md

 ## Features

-- Admin panel to manage Users, Staff, Categories, Products, Cart, Orders, OrderInfo
+- Admin panel to manage Users, Staff, Hotels, Rooms, Booking, BookingInfo
 - Register, Login, Logout functionalities with JWT
-- Users can see their order details.
+- Users can see their booking details.
 - Permissions for handling security.